DeepSoftwareAnalytics/OmniGIRL/README.md

 # OmniGIRL
-A GitHub issue resolution benchmark with multi-aspect diversity in programming languages, repository domains and modality of input information.
+A GitHub issue resolution benchmark with multi-aspect diversity across programming languages, repository domains, and modalities of input information.

-## Environment Setup
+## 📦 Environment Setup

-Follow the steps below to set up the environment:
+To get started, follow the steps below to set up the environment:

 ```bash
 conda create --name omnigirl python=3.11.5 -y